Skip to main content

 Security

-Host level security is a huge topic which lies outside the scope of this document, we do however advise that you never install mytonctrl under root user, use a service account to ensure privilege separation.
+Host-level security is a huge topic that is outside the scope of this document; however, we advise that you never install MyTonCtrl under the root user and use a service account to ensure privilege separation.

-TON Validators are high value assets that should be protected against external threats, one of the first steps you should take is to make your node as invisible as possible, this means locking down all network connections.
+TON validators are high-value assets that should be protected against external threats.
+One of the first steps is to make your node as invisible as possible, which means locking down all network connections.
 On a validator node, only a UDP Port used for node operations should be exposed to the internet.

 Tools

-We will use a ufw firewall interface as well as a jq JSON command line processor.
+We will utilize the ufw firewall interface along with the jq JSON command-line processor.

-As a node operator, you need to retain full control and access to the machine, in order to do this you need at least one fixed IP address or range.
+As a node operator, you need to retain full control and access to the machine.
+To do this, you need at least one fixed IP address or range.

-We also advise you to setup a small "jumpstation" VPS with a fixed IP Address that can be used by you to access your locked down machine(s) if you do not have a fixed IP at your home/office or to add an alternative way to access secured machines should you lose your primary IP address.
+We also advise you to set up a small jumpstation VPS with a fixed IP Address that can be used to access your locked-down machine(s) if you do not have a fixed IP at your home or office or to add an alternative way to access secured machines should you lose your primary IP address.

 sudo apt install -y ufw jq